 Save for Our Customers is a savings program to improve and optimize operational efficiency and buying conditions and reduce waste, focusing on optimizing cost price and volume efficiencies.
-Savings are recorded over a 12-month period. starting from the moment the initiative impacts the Income Statement.
 These savings are based on the brands' improvement initiatives and efficiencies in the following areas: cost of goods sold (price, design and media monetization), transportation, logistics and distribution, and labor cost, as well as operating expenses (staff, general and administrative costs) in stores and headquarters.
 Save for Our Customers savings are intended to drive saving initiatives and improvements across the brands and are incremental to prior year savings.
 These savings should be reinvested, adding more value for the benefit of customers.
 Recorded savings are in compliance with the Save for Our Customers savings definitions included in Ahold Delhaize's Accounting and Procedures Manual.
 Recorded savings (Actuals) need to be sufficiently supported.